Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Enjoying your Oysters

-When it comes to enjoying your Wellfleet oysters, let’s just say there’s no wrong way to do so.
-While you may get some skeptical looks from locals if you choose to indulge on the beloved delicacy in any other way besides raw, you can rest assured there’s no incorrect way to appreciate the taste of Wellfleets.
-My personal favorite ways to enjoy oysters are either on the half-shell over ice with cocktail sauce and lemon, or roasted over the fire and dipped in butter.
-This said, let’s take a look at how the founder of Cape Oyster Experiences dresses his oysters before digging in.
+When it comes to enjoying your Wellfleet oysters, there’s no wrong way to do so.
+I'd have to say my favorite way to enjoy an oyster is on the half shell with lemon and cocktail sauce.
+This said, let's look at how the founder of Cape Oyster Experiences dresses his oysters before digging in.

 Cape Oyster Experiences